 The test kit was on sale.
-I bought one.
-I dutifully deposited my saliva in the plastic tube and mailed it in.
-Now, a few weeks later the results are in: haplotypes and ethnicity estimates, something about earwax type and whether I like the taste of cilantro, and a giant list of 537 people who, apparently, are my kinfolk.
+You bought one, dutifully deposited your saliva in the plastic tube and mailed it in.
+Now, a few weeks later the results are in: haplotypes and ethnicity estimates, something about earwax type, and a giant list of 537 people who (apparently) are your kinfolk.
 It is all a bit overwhelming.

-In this workshop we’ll break it all down and try to cut through the noise.
-We’ll discuss what a DNA test really is, and how it can help with our genealogy.
+In this workshop we’ll discuss what a DNA test really is, and how it can help with our genealogy.
 We’ll discuss how DNA is passed down from generation to generation.
 We’ll then review the types of genealogical questions which can be resolved with evidence from DNA testing, breaking it down into easy recipes.
-Finally, we’ll talk about the value of DNA testing for finding distant (but not too distant) cousins who might have family photographs, letters, or other heirlooms.
+We’ll then apply our knowledge by working through and discussing a series of progressively more difficult problems.

 The material ideally fits into a 90 minute session, though I have a shorter version that runs 60 minutes, with Q&A.